datalad-handbook/book/docs/basics/101-116-sharelocal.rst

 all of the ``DataLad-101`` course dataset.
 Sharing datasets was something you wanted to look into soon, anyway.

-This is one exciting aspect of DataLad datasets has yet been missing from this course: How does one share a dataset?
+This is one exciting aspect of DataLad datasets that has yet been missing from this course: How does one share a dataset?
 In this section, we will cover the simplest way of sharing a dataset: on a local or shared file system, via an *installation* with a path as